open-ug/conveyor/docs/docs/contributing/how-to-contribute.md

 Conveyor CI is written in Go and it exposes an Application Programming Interface whose client libraries can be written in any language.
 We structure the codebase and other files as follows:

 - `/`: The root directory contains the non-code files, such as the licence, readme and conveyor's entry point `main.go`.
-- `/documentation`: This directory contains a [Docusaurous Site](https://docusaurus.io/) for all the documentation related to Conveyor CI.
+- `/docs`: This directory contains a [Docusaurous Site](https://docusaurus.io/) for all the documentation related to Conveyor CI.
 - `/cmd/cli`: Contains the entrypoint for the command line and definitions for all CLI commands.
 - `/cmd/api`: Contains the entrypoint for the API Server.
 - `/internal/`: Contains majority of the Conveyor CI codebase.
   - `/internal/config/`: This directory contains code responsible for loading and handling Conveyor CI configuration.
+  - `/internal/handlers`: Contains API handler code.
+  - `/internal/engine`: Contains Pipeline and logs event routing code.
-  - `/internal/handlers`: Contains code .
+  - `/internal/handlers`: Contains API handler code.
   - `/internal/routes`: Contains code defining API Server routes.
   - `/internal/models`: Contains code defining `etcd` data models.
   - `/internal/streaming`: Contains handling websocket streaming.